 If, on the other hand, you have more work to do than expected, please contact us to apply for a larger allocation.
 Project teams may request a larger allocation on Mahuika or on the Māui XC cluster, though not on the Māui ancillary nodes.

-If you believe your project's fair share score has become corrupted, please get in touch with our support team.
+If you believe your project's fair share score has become corrupted, or your ability to get work done is affected by a low Fair Share entitlement for your institution on that cluster, please get in touch with our support team.